Managing Data Privacy and Cybersecurity Issues

 Protection of personal data

-Legislation protecting personal data, that is to say information relating to or attributable to an identified or identifiable natural person has existed in many countries for several decades but was not identified as being relevant for arbitration proceedings until the European Union enacted Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (GDPR).
+Legislation protecting personal data, that is to say information relating to or attributable to an identified or identifiable natural person has existed in many countries for several decades but was not identified as being relevant for arbitration proceedings until the European Union enacted Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (the General Data Protection Regulation (GDPR)).
 Cybersecurity is one part of the protection duties under the GDPR.
 With its rather strict standards, the GDPR has evolved into a sort of benchmark.
 Therefore, we focus here on the GDPR only, as it does not exclude arbitration from its scope of application.
 The potential fines for breaches, and the greater emphasis placed by law firms’ clients on compliance-related topics, have attracted an increased level of often purely theoretical attention to the processing of personal data in the context of arbitral proceedings.

 Protecting personal data in arbitration

 Fortunately, in most arbitration cases, the information being exchanged does not involve unmanageable amounts of personal data and most of that data will concern persons who are involved in the arbitration or somehow related to one of the parties and the contentious events.
 These persons will often be aware of the dispute and the fact that their name and other relevant personal data is being used for the purpose of the arbitration.
 Considering that arbitral proceedings are normally private, it is relatively unlikely that the personal information would be shared beyond a limited number of recipients who have interests therein, or that they would use it other than for the purpose of their role within the arbitral proceedings.
 Thus, the risk of substantial damage to an individual will normally be at the lower end of the scale.
 Most importantly, in most cases, acquiring, storing and processing personal data for establishing and proving the relevant facts of the case will be permitted under Article 5 of the GDPR (paragraph (1) and paragraph 6(1), subparagraphs (b), (c), (e) and (f)) without consent being required under Article 6(1)(a).
 Only occasionally will the fundamental rights of the affected natural person prevail (e.g., see GDPR, Article 9), owing to the exceptional nature of the personal data.
-However, this does not mean that the secondary duties need not be complied with, such as the duties to inform (Articles 14, 15) and to correct (Article 16) and the right to object (Article 21).
+However, this does not mean that the secondary duties need not be complied with, such as the duties to inform (Articles 14 and 15) and to correct (Article 16) and the right to object (Article 21).
 The personal data must be deleted after the appropriate period once the arbitration is completed (Article 5(1)(e)).
 It is important to note that, if processing certain personal data is permitted under Article 6(1) of the GDPR for the purpose of the arbitration, a subsequent use of that data for another purpose will not be permitted unless it is provided for under Article 6(1) of the GDPR.
-If, for example, an arbitrator sends an unpublished curriculum vitae (CV) to the parties so that they can verify his or her arbitration credentials, the act of copying this CV and passing it to a service provider who offers arbitrator profiling services would not be allowed without a retractable consent (Article 6(1)(a)).
+If, for example, an arbitrator sends an unpublished curriculum vitae (CV) to the parties so that they can verify their arbitration credentials, the act of copying this CV and passing it to a service provider who offers arbitrator profiling services would not be allowed without a retractable consent (Article 6(1)(a)).
 This also applies mutatis mutandis to any kind of witness.

 Issues may arise if personal data is introduced into the case that is not required to be processed because it is irrelevant to the outcome of the case.
 Here we enter a grey zone because identifying this information within the information heap often encounters in arbitration during early fact finding may be difficult.
 Here we enter a grey area because identifying particular details from all the information that is often produced during early fact-finding may be difficult.
 Notwithstanding, it should be normally possible to identify such things as customer lists of natural end users and similar names and to individually identify their relevance for the case.